 Prof. Veli Mäkinen works in the areas of algorithmic bioinformatics and succinct data structures.
 Most recently he has focused on extending sequence analysis to different pan-genome representations such as directed acyclic graphs.
 Frequently used techniques include dynamic programming, reductions, stringology, and data compression.

 I am Professor of Computer Science at the Department of Computer Science of the University of Helsinki.
 My main administrative role is to be the Director of the Master's Programme in Computer Science.
 I mostly teach advanced computer science courses on algorithms and on bioinformatics.
-I am leading a research group on Genome-scale Algorithmics.
-The group contributes to the Foundations of Computational Health (FCHealth) programme of the Helsinki Institute of Information Technology (HIIT).
+I am leading a research team on Genome-Scale Algorithmics.
+The team is part of Algorithmic Bioinformatics group and also contributes to the Foundations of Computational Health (FCHealth) programme of the Helsinki Institute of Information Technology (HIIT).

 Recent publications from the university database:

 Activities from the university database:

 Veli Mäkinen is Professor of Computer Science at the University of Helsinki.
 He heads the Genome-scale algorithmics team at the Algorithmic Bioinformatics research group and is the Director of the Master's Programme in Computer Science.
 He has supervised four PhD theses and forty Master's theses.
 He is currently supervising three PhD theses.